syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Mathematical-Equation.md

 {% endhighlight %}
 {% endtabs %}

+You can download a complete working sample of creating a phantom equation from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Mathematical-Equation/Create-phantom-equation).

 ### SubSuperscript

 You can add a superscript or subscript equation in a Word document.
 The following code shows how to create a superscript equation.